webplatform/docs/apis/css-regions/NamedFlow/overset/index.md

 |Example_object_name=flow
 |Return_value_name=exceedsRegions
 |Javascript_data_type=Boolean
-|Return_value_description=Indicates whether a flow's content exceeds available space within a region chain, or if there is no available region chain in which to flow content.
+|Return_value_description=Indicates whether a flow's content exceeds available space within a region chain.
+Also indicates when no region chain is available in which to flow content.
 }}
 {{Examples_Section
 |Not_required=No